 From small firms to MNCs, RPA should be utilized by every company.

 Majorly, right now, RPA is being heavily utilized in the banking and BPO sectors.
-Because, most of the works in these domains are redundant.
+Because most of the works in these domains are redundant.

 Here are a few sectors where Automation Anywhere is used to automate end-to-end business operations.

 Automation Anywhere is renowned for its horizontally sealed architecture where bank-grade security is paramount.
-It is relied upon more by banks and financial institutes than on any other RPA provider in the world with its best-in-class security.
+It has relied upon more by banks and financial institutes than on any other RPA provider in the world with its best-in-class security.

 The RPA tool, Automation Anywhere eases the administrative burden by automating and processing patient data, reporting work for doctors, bill processing, automating insurance data, claim status, and eligibility, and triggering emails from medical billing systems.